-With the introduction of the new ETIAS visa waiver system, traveling to France will be easier than ever for Canadians.
+With the introduction of the new ETIAS visa waiver system, travelling to France will be easier than ever for Canadians.
 That’s because the ETIAS travel authorization will allow citizens of eligible countries to enter France and the rest of the Schengen area visa-free using a safer and more streamlined process.

-In this article, Canadian travelers can find a list of some of the most iconic locations in France — emblematic buildings and museums that all travelers should visit while in the country.
+In this article, Canadian travellers can find a list of some of the most iconic locations in France — emblematic buildings and museums that all tourists should visit while in the country.

 The Eiffel Tower, Paris’ symbol

 Perhaps the most iconic monuments in Paris — and one of the most recognizable spots in the world — the Eiffel Tower has become a symbol of the French capital.

 The Eiffel Tower (or dame de fer, “iron lady”, as the locals like to call it) was built in 1889 for the Paris International Exhibition.
 It was the tallest tower in the world, but Parisiennes originally didn’t like the architecture.
 Now, more than 7 million tourists visit it each year, making it the most popular paid-entrance attraction in the world.

 Built in 1977, the Pompidou Center was designed to represent modernity and technology.
 Its unique exterior — covered in colourful pipes and ducts — hides France’s most visited museum of modern and contemporary art.

-Works of masters such as Picasso, Kandinskij, Dali, and Klein share the 6-level building with an average of 25 temporary exhibitions each year, a public library, a theater, interactive spaces for children, and more.
+Works of masters such as Picasso, Kandinskij, Dali, and Klein share the 6-level building with an average of 25 temporary exhibitions each year, a public library, a theatre, interactive spaces for children, and more.
 The rooftop terrace offers a superb view of the city and hosts a famous restaurant.

-The palace that was once the residence of the Kings of France hosts now one of the largest and most famous museums in the world: the Louvre.
-Visitors enter through the iconic glass pyramid to admire more than 38,000 pieces of art.
+The palace, that was once the residence of the Kings of France, now hosts one of the largest and most famous museums in the world: the Louvre.
+Visitors can enter through its iconic glass pyramid entrance to admire more than 38,000 pieces of art.